-AFS has identified that occasional licences are causing issues in many areas, with people reporting that this as an area where loopholes in the legislation are being regularly exploited.
-People have also reported to us that occasional licences are significantly increasing alcohol access and availability (although they were not being taken into account in overprovision assessments) and are being granted on a seemingly unlimited basis.
-As such the board should give careful consideration to this issue and what may be the most appropriate response in an East Ayrshire context.
+AFS has identified that occasional licences are causing concern in some areas of the country, with licensing stakeholders reporting that this as an area where 'loopholes' in the legislation are being regularly exploited.
+People have reported to us that occasional licences are significantly increasing alcohol access and availability (although they were not being taken into account in overprovision assessments) and in some cases are being used to circumvent the requirement to have a premises licence to sell alcohol.
+As such we would suggest that the board give careful consideration to this issue and what may be the most appropriate response in a Renfrewshire context.